 The bulk of the online articles were simple roundup stories for a European travel website, paying $45 each, and four were running blogs that covered European track & field meets, paying $150 apiece.

-Writing in a variety of genres, as I do, it opens up many opportunities for multiple writing assignments at practically any destination.
+Writing in a variety of genres, as I do, opens up many opportunities for multiple writing assignments at practically any destination.
 You’ll make more money by writing in a variety of different genres.

 Once my multiple writing assignments were confirmed, I sent out a blitz of polite email requests to the various tourist attractions, national tourist organizations, regional tourist organizations, hotels and spas.
 Samples of these request letters can be found in my book, How To Break Onto The Luxury Travel Market.